The non-thermal emission following GW170817 is consistent with a conical radially-stratified outflow with initial Lorentz factor $\lesssim10$: Conclusions

 The temporal dependence of the flux during its rising phase is determined in the radially stratified outflow model by the radial stratification structure, which determines the rate at which outflow energy is deposited in the ISM.
 This is in contrast with highly relativistic, $\gamma\approx100$, structured jet models, where the angular jet structure determines the time dependence through the gradual "unveiling" by deceleration of larger angular sections of the jet (which are initially "hidden" by relativistic beaming).
 In the relativistic jet models, the viewing angle $\theta_\text{v}$ is required to be significantly larger than the opening angle $\theta_\text{open}$, $\theta_\text{v}>2\theta_\text{open}$ to allow for the observed rising flux phase, and the peak flux is obtained when the deceleration reveals the full angular extent of the jet to the observer, leading to a predicted flux decline after peak that is faster than observed.
 In the stratified outflow model, the rising flux does not require a large viewing angle, and the post-peak decline is consistent with the observed one.

 The radially stratified outflow model predicts a dependence on the observing angle, which is different than that predicted by highly relativistic jet models.
 Particularly, similar merger events observed at smaller viewing angles are predicted in our model to show a similarly extended duration of flux increase with time.
-Our analysis demonstrates that the data do not require a highly relativistic $\gamma\approx100$ component, but the presence of such a component with opening angle $\ll0.2$~rad and energy $\ll10^{51}$~erg cannot be excluded, and it may dominate the observed flux when observed on-axis.
+Our analysis demonstrates that the data do not require a highly relativistic $\gamma\approx100$ component, but the presence of such a component with opening angle $\ll0.15$~rad and energy $\ll5\times10^{50}$~erg cannot be excluded, and it may dominate the observed flux when observed on-axis \citep[although slower outflows for gamma-ray bursts afterglows were suggested in][]{dereli-begue_wind_2022}.
 The rapid deceleration of such a component, compared to the deceleration of the slower $\gamma<10$ outflow, will lead to a light curve that can be discriminated from that of the slower outflow.

-Finally, we note that since flow structures that differ widely ($\gamma\sim100$ relativistic jet and $\gamma<10$ radially stratified outflow) may predict similar non-thermal flux when observed off-axis, one cannot accurately infer parameters, e.g. the viewing and opening angles, based on fitting models to the data.
+We note that since flow structures that differ widely ($\gamma\sim100$ relativistic jet and $\gamma<10$ radially stratified outflow) may predict similar non-thermal flux when observed off-axis, (with relativistic jets typically predicting a steeper decline), one cannot accurately infer parameters, e.g., the viewing and opening angles, based on fitting models to the data.
 This also implies that an accurate determination of $H_0$ \citep{hotokezaka_hubble_2019,govreen-segal_analytic_2023,palmese_standard_2024} is impossible through such parameter inference.